iammck/WeatherNow/README.md

 ### The Main Activity

 The MainActivity sets up the application, checks for permissions, loads and shows the fragments.
+The MainActivity is also responsible for checking location services available and alerting the user via AlertDialog if there and any setting that must be updated for the application to work correctly.

 #### Getting permission